sherifalaa55/ClearCut/README.md

 3. `'queue_name' => 'clearcut'` which is the default queue for processing log job

+4. `'enabled' => true` which determines of the package is working and storing request logs

 ## Contribution
 Support follows PSR-2 PHP coding standards.